 Earning a graduate degree in an English-speaking country, without having attended an English-speaking institution in an English-speaking country for your undergraduate degree, is insufficient demonstration of proficiency in English.
 You should take the TOEFL/IELTS to support your admission to the Department of Economics.

 Students taking the TOEFL must score a minimum of 600 on the paper-based exam, 250 on the computer-based exam, or 100 on the internet-based exam (TOEFL iBT).
+We accept MyBest Scores for the TOEFL iBT.
 Students taking the IELTS must have a minimum overall score of 7.0.
 The tests must have been taken no more than two years before the intended date of entry (which means no more than 15 months prior to your application).
 Results of the TOEFL/IELTS test are reported directly to the Graduate School.
-However, if you already have your results, upload a scan as part of your on-line application.
-Details on the TOEFL are available from: www.toefl.org
+However, if you already have your results, upload a scan as part of your application.

 In addition to these language requirements, most international students from non-English speaking countries will take the Versant English Test on their arrival at Northwestern to demonstrate their spoken English.
 Obtaining a score of at least 65 on this test is required to make a student eligible to be considered for appointment as a Teaching Assistant, a common form of financial support in the second and subsequent years.
-However, students scoring 26 or higher (out of a possible 30) on the Speaking Section of the TOEFL internet-based test will be considered as meeting the spoken English proficiency requirement and will not need to take the Versant test on arrival at Northwestern.
+However, students scoring 26 or higher (out of a possible 30) on the speaking section of the TOEFL internet-based test will be considered as meeting the spoken English proficiency requirement and will not need to take the Versant test.

 Step 4: The Decision Process